byStrange/strange-js/README.md

 	<div :sm:small :md:big .container></div>
 ```
 `:mediaKey:className`
 as you thought if screen size matches small `sm` size `small` class will be added or if screen size matches medium `md` big class will be added.
 I think this will be useful when you want to use css power.
-Those media sizes shown [above](https://github.com/byStrange/strange-js#media-sizes)
+Those media sizes were shown [above](https://github.com/byStrange/strange-js#media-sizes)

 It is my first library on `javascript` 😭.
 It is clear that there are lots of mistakes.